ArcSpec system

 Optimize the Electric Arc Furnace process

-An Electric Arc Furnace generates huge amounts of light from several sources.
+An EAF generates large amounts of light from multiple sources.
 The arc, flames, and hot slag inside the furnace all emit light.
-ArcSpec measures these light sources in real-time with Optical Emission Spectroscopy (OES).
-Light’s spectrum gives information about the melting progression and source of the light.
+ArcSpec measures these light sources in real-time using Optical Emission Spectroscopy (OES).
+The spectrum of light provides data about the melting process and the source of the light.

-ArcSpec then further analyses this information into control signals.
-The signals are then sent to the furnace control system to make the necessary changes to optimize the process.
-When to start the different phases of the process and how to control the process parameters.
+ArcSpec further analyzes the data from EAF into control signals.
+These signals are sent to the furnace control system to make necessary adjustments that optimize the process.
+It determines when to start the different phases of the process and how to manage the process parameters.
+The collected and processed data is stored and made available to the customer for potential future data acquisition for machine learning purposes.

 ArcSpec collects light from the EAF